 Create the batch script

 When you click “Create” you are shown a list of selected drawings:

 Selecting “OK” will prompt for a batch script name, and save the script.
 This one looks like:

 Run the batch script

 I was now ready to conduct my comparison test so I fired up AutoCAD with a blank drawing.
 I prefer to start a batch script this way rather than to start with command line switches.
 I also wanted to use CadTempo to record the elapsed time so I prepared to begin a new task with the built in Task Timer.

 After issuing the SCRIPT command in AutoCAD, I navigated to where I had saved the batch script, I started the Task Timer, then initiated the script.

-In part three of this three-part post, Patrick will share the amazing results of his BricsCAD performance testing.
+In part three of this series, Patrick will share the amazing results of his BricsCAD performance testing.